 How can I prevent Cushing’s disease in my dog?

-How is Cushing’s disease diagnosed and treated?
+How is Cushing’s disease diagnosed?

-Unfortunately, the only hope for a cure is when the disease is adrenal dependent and the tumor has not yet spread.
+The best hope for a cure is when the disease is adrenal-based and the tumor has not yet spread.
 In these cases, the tumor can be surgically removed, but surgery is not an option for all dogs.
-You can talk with your vet to inquire about any holistic or natural treatments to consider.
+Medications used to treat pituitary-based Cushing’s would come into play here.